 In terms of medicinal plants, the Amazon has a lot to offer, some of the most notable of these are the cocoa tree, trumpet tree, wild yam, cinchona, coca, opium poppy, castor beans, white trillium and foxglove.

-One impressive feat of survival who shown by an Awá tribesman in Karapiru who was confronted by the gunmen and escaped into the jungle and lived in solitude for ten years before making contact and joining another Awá tribe.
-This ability to survive is the mark of a truly impressive human being and to lose this knowledge of how to live in complete independence from other people and material goods would be devastating.
+One Awá tribesman in Karapiru escaped into the jungle after being confronted by gunmen.
+He lived in solitude for ten years before making contact with and joining another Awá tribe.
+This ability to survive is impressive and to lose this knowledge of how to live in complete independence from other people and material goods would be devastating.

 In 2017 the Brazilian airline Gol paid £1 million in compensation after damaging the Caiapó indigenous reserve in a plane crash in 2006.
 The Caiapó tribe understandably would not revisit the crash site that they considered to be polluted and cursed by the dead after the 154 passengers lost their lives.
 Their settlement had to be rebuilt elsewhere.

-This was a great win for an indigenous tribe especially as the chief Raoni Metuktire travelled the world with Sting to highlight the plight of the rainforest.
+This was a great win for an indigenous tribe especially as the chief Raoni Metuktire travelled the world with Sting (Bono wasn’t available) to highlight the plight of the rainforest.

 After a few days in this state, he collapsed from exhaustion by the side of the river.
-Incredibly Kevin had made contact with local villagers and they were searching the river by boat and had almost given up, by chance they had landed the boat upstream as they were struggling to find somewhere to stop, and there was Yossi, unconscious but alive.
+Incredibly Kevin had made contact with local villagers and they were searching the river by boat.
+They had almost given up but by chance they had landed the boat upstream as they were struggling to find somewhere to stop, and there was Yossi, unconscious but alive.

 This experience consolidated his faith in Judaism, as he believes a book of Kabbalah with special powers from his Uncle Nissim helped to protect him.
 Kevin also converted to Judaism after marrying an Israeli girl and moved into a Kibbutz near Jerusalem.

-It shows how faith has such a strong part to play in survival whether the survivors are believers or not, sometimes hallucinations can even keep people alive by giving them hope.
+It shows how faith has such a strong part to play in survival whether or not the survivors are believers, sometimes hallucinations can even keep people alive by giving them hope.
 Their travelling partners, Karl and Marcus sadly did not return from the rainforest so this is a story of luck as much as it is about survival.

-More research has shown that we are responsible for the increase in forest fires as even in protected forests people practise selective logging and this fragmentation increases the likelihood of fires.
-This is why we have more forest fires than ever around the world.
+Yet more research has shown that we are responsible for the increase in forest fires as even in protected forests people practise selective logging and this fragmentation increases the likelihood of fires.
 It is very much not normal for a rainforest to burn, it is supposed to be wet and therefore not flammable.

 Wildlife is affected as endemic bird species find it much harder to thrive in disturbed forests.
-These holes in the canopy that we create dry out the vegetation below and tropical forest needs to retain its cycle and without moisture, it becomes very sick and the wildlife suffers.
+These holes in the canopy that we create dry out the vegetation below and tropical forest needs to retain its cycle.
+When it loses moisture it becomes very sick and the wildlife suffers.

-The scientific conclusion is that not only do we need to protect forests, we also need them to be pristine and undisturbed in order to thrive.
+The scientific conclusion is that not only do we need to protect forests but we also need them to be pristine and undisturbed in order to thrive.